j2commerce/guide/apps/drop-box.md

 ![db01](https://raw.githubusercontent.com/j2store/doc-images/master/apps/drop-box/dropbox_01.png)

 4.\)Once app is enabled, click open to setup the Basic settings of the app.

 ![db02](https://raw.githubusercontent.com/j2store/doc-images/master/apps/drop-box/dropbox_02.png)

 **How to Generate access token, key and secret key?**

 **Step-1:** Go to [https://www.dropbox.com/developers/apps](https://www.dropbox.com/developers/apps) and login using your dropbox account.
-After logging in, you wil be having the page with Create app.
+After logging in, you will be having the page with Create app.
 Click on the Create app button.

 ![db03](https://raw.githubusercontent.com/j2store/doc-images/master/apps/drop-box/dropbox_03.png)

 Step-2: Clicking on Create app button will ask you complete the several steps to create the app.

 * Choose Dropbox API as API in your first step of creating app

 ![db04](https://raw.githubusercontent.com/j2store/doc-images/master/apps/drop-box/dropbox_04.png)